 These Certification Rules apply to Client Organisations seeking audit and certification services from ACL.

-Note: Client Organisations should record the Certification Rules as an ‘external document’ within their management system for document control.
+Note: Client Organisations should record the Certification Rules as an ‘external document’ within their management system for document control and compliance obligations.

 ACL provide independent third-party audit and registration services for Client Organisations which have implemented management systems in accordance with international standards.